andresilper/Trypanosoma_Project/README.md

 ### 3. Dataset

-The complete dataset (10MB) is **available at (https://www.kaggle.com/datasets/andrpereira157/trypanosoma-cruzi-microscopy-detection-dataset)** for reproducibility, since it was not possible to upload here.
+The complete dataset (10MB) is **available in this project (trypanosoma_v4.rar) and at (https://www.kaggle.com/datasets/andrpereira157/trypanosoma-cruzi-microscopy-detection-dataset)** for reproducibility.

 ### 4. Train the Model